CloudCannon/Academy/_posts/2017-02-07-introduction-to-blogging.md

 ## Date filter

-That's almost there except the date format doesn't look right.
-We can run it through a date filter (which we'll cover in another tutorial) to fix the formatting.
+That's almost there except the date is too long.
+We can run it through a [date filter](/jekyll/date-formatting/) to fix the formatting:

 {% raw %}
 ~~~javascript